 How Do I Stop My Mic From Echoing On Discord?

 The best ways are to change the Discord voice and Windows settings, install Windows updates, including the additional updates, update Windows sound drivers, restart Discord and network connection, avoid using battery saver mode on the laptop, and disable the hardware acceleration settings in Discord.

 Three major settings in Discord can be altered to eliminate the microphone’s echo.
 The first one is the “Echo cancellation,” the second one is the “Noise suspension,” and the third one is the “Auto gain control” settings.

 All these are potential causes for why your microphone is echoing.
-You have to enable echo cancellation and noise suspension while disabling the auto-control setting to remove the echo.
+You must enable echo cancellation and noise suspension while disabling the auto-control setting to remove the echo.
 To do that, open Discord and go to “Settings.”
-Here, scroll down in the left-hand side options panel and select the “Voice & Videos” option.
+Scroll down in the left-hand side options panel and select the “Voice & Videos” option.

 In that potion, scroll down until you find these three options.
 Turn on the “Krisp“ and “Noise cancellation” options while turning off the “Auto gain control” option.
 It will possibly resolve your issue.

 2. Change Windows Settings